-In the Trump era, all of us who care about good government and the state of American democracy are living with health-damaging chronic stress.
+In the Trump era, all of us who care about good government, ethical leadership, and the state of American democracy are living with health-damaging chronic stress.
 One antidote is a good dog, the greatest stress-reliever known to humankind.

 (scroll down for article)

 “White House Physician Dr. Ronny Jackson Drops out of Consideration for VA Secretary” (4/26/2018)

 “Mike Pompeo Leaves CIA, Is Confirmed by Senate to Be U.S. Secretary of State” (4/26/2018)

 “Bill Cosby Finally Found Guilty of Sexual Assault in Last Case to Beat Statute of Limitations” (4/26/2018)

 “In ‘Fox and Friends’ 30-Min.
 Rant, Trump Threatens DOJ, Hurts Self: Admits Michael Cohen Represents Him in Stormy Daniels Case, Otherwise Handles a ‘tiny, tiny fraction’ of His Legal Work” (4/26/2018)

 “2 Hrs.
 After ‘Fox and Friends’ Interview, Special Counsel Quotes President in Court Papers” (4/26/2018)